gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

  - The community and the BEAM ecosystem

    The Elixir community is very supportive.
 They are doing visible efforts in helping newcomers, you just have to go there and ask.

    What I also like is that even if there are gaps in the libraries, you cannot find tons of libraries which do the same thing.
 Making your life a lot easier when choosing the tool kit for doing the job.

+   Maybe, but just maybe, one of the missing tools I would really need also for Elixir solutions is the [Performance and Load Tests Project](https://docs.microsoft.com/en-us/visualstudio/test/quickstart-create-a-load-test-project?view=vs-2019) which allows you to define very complex load and performance tests for your APIs.
+The list metrics provided at the end are very detailed and helpful.

 ### Conclusion